kendoodoo/tuberepair-python/README.md

 - Cache API responses
 - Customizable config

-### Coming soon:
-- IP blacklist (and whitelist)
-- Rate limit, for search and videos (Defaulting to 10/per min videos and search, each)
-- Intense caching
-- Out of the box experience

 ### In the future
 - Based all requests via innertube (ditching invidious and request to youtube Private API directly)